 Lyft, Inc. operates a peer-to-peer marketplace for on-demand ridesharing in the United States and Canada.
-The company offers riders, personalized and on-demand access to various transportation options.
-It provides Ridesharing Marketplace, which enable drivers to provide their transportation services to riders.
-The company also offers a network of shared bikes and scooters in various cities to address the needs of riders for shorter routes; Express Drive program, a flexible car rentals program that connects drivers who need access to a car with third-party rental car companies; and concierge for organizations to manage the transportation needs of their customers and employees.
-In addition, it integrates third-party public transit data into the Lyft app to offer riders various transportation options; offers various enterprise programs, including monthly ride credits for daily commutes, supplementing public transit by providing rides for the first and last leg of commute trips, late-night rides home, and shuttle replacement rides; and provides transportation solutions that can be customized for events, such as recruiting events, conferences, celebrations, meetings, and company retreats.
+The company operates multimodal transportation networks that offer riders personalized and on-demand access to various mobility options.
+It provides Ridesharing Marketplace, which connects drivers with riders; Express Drive, a flexible car rentals program for drivers; Lyft Rentals that provides vehicles for long-distance trips; and a network of shared bikes and scooters in various cities to address the needs of riders for short trips.
+The company also integrates third-party public transit data into the Lyft app to offer riders various transportation options.
+In addition, it offers autonomous vehicles; concierge for organizations; Lyft Pass that allows organizations to create custom transportation programs; enterprise programs, including monthly ride credits for daily commutes, supplementing public transit by providing rides for the first and last leg of commute trips, late-night rides home, and shuttle replacement rides; and transportation solutions that can be customized for events, such as recruiting events, conferences, celebrations, meetings, and company retreats.
 The company was formerly known as Zimride, Inc. and changed its name to Lyft, Inc. in April 2013.
 Lyft, Inc. was incorporated in 2007 and is headquartered in San Francisco, California.

 Frequently asked questions